 I ordered them room service and my daughter quite enjoyed herself, which I always appreciate.
 They also could have tapped into the Resort’s game closet for board games and other fun.

 Good to Know

 The train tracks run through the Santa Barbara area along the coast which means they pass relatively close to the Resort.
-I personally think the slow rumble and occasional horn sound adds to the rustic charm.
+This is an issue at many other Santa Barbara hotels.
+I personally think the slow rumble and occasional horn sounds add to the rustic charm.
 Kids love it but we didn’t hear it at all in our room.
 We heard it faintly in our last room but it was not the slightest bit disruptive and shouldn’t impact a stay.
-Either way, earplugs are provided in the rooms.
+Earplugs are provided in the rooms.

 The Resort and Coral Casino are both owned by Ty Warner.
 This means that Beanie Babies are all over the gift shop and that a little keychain version was given to my delighted daughter at check-in.
 So, parents, be prepared for the kids’ eyeballs to pop-out when they see hard-to-find and gigantic versions.

 Download the Four Seasons app so that you can make easily make requests like turn-down service and more while out and about.

 Four Seasons Resort The Biltmore Santa Barbara is one of the resorts I can book for you with agent-exclusive amenities that will enhance and add value to your stay.
 Please send me your dates and I’ll tell you what’s on offer.

 We will definitely return.
 This is our hotel of choice in Santa Barbara.